MisterY/cashier-ledger-server-go/README.md

 componenent, all the logic is able to reside in [Cashier](https://github.com/MisterY/cashier).
 Any future feature additions will not require changes in the server-side component.

+Ledger-cli must be in the path, executable from the current location.
+It is advised to have a `.ledgerrc` file in the current directory, to set up Ledger data sources.

 For additional information, see related projects.

 # Development